Fake Nurse Gets 75 Months in Prison for Identity Theft and Fraud

 Image: Leticia Gallarzo

-In a shocking case of identity theft and fraudulent impersonation, Leticia Gallarzo, 48, has been charged by the Department of Justice with posing as a registered nurse for the third time in her criminal history.
+In a shocking case of identity theft and fraudulent impersonation, Leticia Gallarzo, 48, was found by the Department of Justice to be posing as a registered nurse for the third time in her criminal history.
 She used a licensing number and the name of a nurse, “Leticia Perri” to apply for a position at a Grand Rapids hospice care facility located in Allegan County, Michigan.
 The officials reported that she also used a fake driver’s license, stolen nursing license, and fake diploma for a master's degree in nursing from George Washington University.

 On May 8th, 2023, Leticia Gallarzo applied to an Indeed job posting for a registered nurse under the guise of Leticia Perri.
 Gallarzo reportedly went to an in-person orientation on May 15th, 2023, where she provided nursing care to vulnerable patients.
 Her deception was so convincing that she was hired for the role of a unit manager, where she supervised and managed certified nursing assistants to ensure that tasks were completed efficiently.